-I looked up, startled, to find Malfoy standing at the opposite end of the bench from me, looking a little uncomfortable.
+I looked up, startled, to find Malfoy standing at the opposite end of the bench from me.
 I looked around the courtyard.
-Yep there was not a soul in the place, meaning that every other bench in the place was empty.
+Yep there was not a soul in the place, meaning that every other bench was vacant.
 Curiosity got the better of me and I gave him a quick nod, wondering what he wanted.

 He sat down beside me and I waited for him to say something.
 When he continued to sit in silence, I gave up and went back to reading my book.
-Out of the corner of my eye I could see that his right leg was bouncing up and down and he was tapping his fingers on the bench which more than just a little bit distracting.
+Out of the corner of my eye I could see that his right leg was bouncing up and down and he was tapping his fingers on the bench.
+I had never seen Malfoy anything less than cool and composed and it was disconcerting as much as it was distracting.
 I soon realised that I had read the same paragraph at least ten times with still no clue what it was about and so I decided that enough was enough.

 ‘Did you want something?’
 I asked laying my book down on the bench beside me.